Points On License: Driving Licence Points And DVLA Check Help

 To generate a check code:

-- Complete the GOV.UK licence check process described above
+- Complete the GOV.UK licence check process above

 - A nine-character code is generated instantly